 Molly Hennigan

-Based between Massachusetts and Galway, Molly has recently published non-fiction with The Stinging Fly exploring mental illness and maternal lineage.
+Based between Massachusetts and Galway, Molly has recently published non-fiction with The Celestial Realm exploring mental illness and maternal lineage.

 Molly Hennigan is from Kildare and is currently based between Massachusetts, (where she is completing her PhD in English) and Galway.
 Having grown up visiting her grandmother in various psychiatric hospitals she began to write about the visits initially as a way of processing the experience.
 So many of her formative expectations about the social contract were not met in the spaces that her grandmother lived.
 What were initially notes of her own became a record of the chasm between what her grandmother, and other patients, deserved and what they were getting.